• Oct 06, 2025

 At the same time, it’s hard to catch money mules, since these are usually ordinary people with a clean banking history.
 Therefore, it’s recommended to employ a complex approach to due diligence, including background checks, as well as automated transaction and profile monitoring that can notice even slight changes in customer behavior:

 • Detecting mules during onboarding.
 Professional money mules can use stolen identities to open accounts on financial platforms.
 Therefore, businesses need to conduct a proper CDD procedure that verifies the customer and their documents, assigns a behavioral risk score, searches blocklists, and performs adverse media screening.
-A background capture and check is highly important, since there’s a possibility that a money mule was convicted of a crime in the past.
+A background check is highly important, since there’s a possibility that a money mule was convicted of a crime in the past.
 It’s also important to find connections and similar patterns in the behavior of different users (such as background, device, IP address, etc.).

 • Transaction monitoring.
 This is a type of automated technology that detects unusual transactions in real-time.
-It conducts analysis that verifies the source and destination of funds and determines possible connections to money laundering
+It conducts analysis that verifies the source and destination of funds and determines possible connections to money laundering.

 • Fraud network detection.
 You can uncover interconnected patterns of suspicious activity on your platform using Sumsub’s AI-powered Fraud Network Detection solution.
 This tool provides businesses with the ability to identify fraud networks, including money mule networks, before the onboarding stage through AI.
 This allows you to apprehend an entire fraud network rather than just a single fraudster.